cmuscioly/cmuscioly.github.io/about.md

 <hr>

 <p>
-We'd like to thank our first corporate sponsor for the 2020 tournament, General Motors, for providing the support needed to make this invitational a reality.
+We'd like to thank our first corporate sponsor for the 2020 and 2021 tournament, General Motors, for providing the support needed to make this invitational a reality.
 </p>

 <p style="text-align: center;">